MedRepBench: A Comprehensive Benchmark for Medical Report Interpretation: Results

 \subsection{Subjective Evaluation (Interpretability Score)}

-In addition to factual field extraction, we evaluate models from the perspective of clinical usability.
-Each model-generated explanation is scored using DeepSeek-R1 under three dimensions: factuality, reasoning quality, and ethical appropriateness.
-Scores are mapped into a 3-class scale, and two summary metrics are reported: \textbf{Acceptability Rate} (scores $\geq 1$) and \textbf{Excellence Rate} (scores = 2).
+We additionally conduct a pilot human study to validate the reliability of the LLM-based subjective scores.
+Beyond factual field extraction, we evaluate models from the perspective of clinical usability: each model-generated explanation is scored by DeepSeek-R1 along three dimensions---factuality, reasoning quality, and patient-facing clarity.
+The scores are mapped to a three-level scale, and we report two summary metrics: \textbf{Acceptability Rate} (scores $\geq 1$) and \textbf{Excellence Rate} (scores = 2).